andy0130tw/sshfs/readme.md

 It supports *Green End SFTP Server*, with the server patched to support nanosecond timestamps.
 For ease of maintenance, only the latest version of *SFTP* will be supported.

+Compared to the *SFTP* spec, it does not support:

+- Custom line endings.

 *SSHFS* allows you to mount a remote filesystem using *SFTP*.
 Most *SSH* servers support and enable this *SFTP* access by default, so *SSHFS* is very simple to use - there's nothing to do on the server-side.

 ## How to use